Law and regulations

-The new legislation provides for safety standards that need to be met before vaping products can be sold.
+- Sets the requirements for vaping products safety standards that need to be met before the products can be sold

-Local councils and individual businesses can make their own policies around vaping as long as they meet the minimum requirements of the law.
+Local Councils, individual businesses and workplaces can make their own policies around vaping as long as they meet the minimum requirements of the law.
 Many find the easiest way is to amend their smokefree policy to include vapefree.
 This is a way for them to decide where people can vape, for example, an employer may decide that a specific outdoor space can be used for vaping, or alternatively no vaping should be allowed on any outdoor areas controlled by the employer.

 Council policy makers should consider the needs of communities.
 Businesses need to think about their employees who are quitting smoking, together with those with sensitivities to vaping.

 Regulations are being developed under the Smokefree Environments and Regulated Products Act 1990.
 These will set out the product safety standards that have to be met before a vaping product can be sold in New Zealand.